FAQS CONCERNING LEGAL FEES

 - One-month California investment advisor compliance program.

-- Combined licensing application and one-month compliance program for California Credit Service Organization registration applicants.
+- Combined licensing application and 15-day compliance program for California Credit Service Organization registration applicants.

 My firm charges hourly out of a retainer (deposit, out of which my firm’s hourly work is charged) for the following services: